crazyhg/Disqus_Recent_Comments/README.md

-=== Disqus Recent Comments Widget ===
+# Disqus Recent Comments Widget

 Contributors: DeusMachineLLC,aaron.white,Andrew Bartel,RenettaRenula,spacedmonkey
 Tags: disqus, comments, widget, sidebar
 Requires at least: 3.4.1
 Tested up to: 3.8.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Disqus has dropped support for their recent comments widget.
-This plugin ceates a configurable widget that will display your latest Disqus comments.
+This plugin creates a configurable widget that will display your latest Disqus comments.

-== Description ==
+## Description

 The Disqus Recent Comments Widget plugin will create a configurable widget that will allow you to display comments in any widgetized area of your theme like sidebars and footers.